 Vaccines and vitamins are examples of medicines that prevent illnesses.
 The spread of several infectious diseases can be prevented by vaccines, and the sufficient intake of vitamin D, for example, prevents osteoporosis.

 Only medicines the quality, efficacy, and safety of which have been tested are sold in Finland.
 Effective medical treatment can, however, always also have adverse effects.

 Marketing authorisations for medicines are granted by the Finnish Medicines Agency Fimea.
 In order to prove the efficacy and safety of a medicine, the pharmaceutical company has usually conducted years of testing on the medicine.
 You should always determine the correct use of your medicine in order to ensure its benefits and prevent any harmful effects.

 Why are there so many different kinds of medicine?

-In 2016, some 8,490 medicinal products had been granted a marketing authorisation in Finland.
-Over 7,800 of these were prescription-only, and around 480 were over-the-counter medicines available in pharmacies with no prescription required.
+In 2018, some 8,988 medicinal products intended for human use had been granted a marketing authorisation in Finland.
+Over 8,270 of these were prescription-only, and around 511 were over-the-counter medicines available in pharmacies with no prescription required.
 The marketing authorisation of around 200 over-the-counter medicines was approved in the form that large package sizes were prescription-only, but small package sizes were available for self-medication without prescription.
 Different medicinal substances are required in the treatment of different illnesses.